artmcl-ai/Project4-Vessel/VesselFMAdaptionMethod/README.md

   /path/to/input_nifti_dir \
   /path/to/output_dir
 ```
-- From the Docker Image:
+- From the Docker Image [Download from here]](https://hub.docker.com/r/artmcl/vesselfm-av-eval):

 ```
 docker run --gpus all \